ppoliani/buildIt/README.md

 - I would also add the option to select the Location, as well as, the date range.

+- The data we fetch from the API is quite extensive; so I could probably display more information on the page.

 - Persisting the URL state might also be a good option.
 We could probably store the selected day in the url state.

 - I used flexbox extensively but I haven't fully tested how responsive the design is.